openstack/openstack-manuals/doc/admin-guide/source/compute-root-wrap-reference.rst

 user itself is not in control of the configuration or modules used by the :command:`nova-rootwrap` executable.

-Rootwrap is configured using the ``rootwrap.conf`` file.
-Because it's in the trusted security path, it must be owned and writable by only the root user.
-The file's location is specified in both the sudoers entry and in the ``nova.conf`` configuration file with the ``rootwrap_config=entry`` parameter.
+Configure rootwrap in the ``rootwrap.conf`` file.
+Because it is in the trusted security path, it must be owned and writable by only the root user.
+The ``rootwrap_config=entry`` parameter specifies the file's location in the sudoers entry and in the ``nova.conf`` configuration file.

 The ``rootwrap.conf`` file uses an INI file format with these sections and parameters: